techidaily/site-iphone-unlock/source/_posts/in-2024-different-methods-to-unlock-your-apple-iphone-x-drfone-by-drfone-ios.md

 ### Key Highlights of Wondershare Dr.Fone

-1. You can [remove the iCloud activation lock](https://drfone.wondershare.com/icloud/bypass-iphone-11-12-icloud-activation-lock.html)swiftly and effortlessly with Dr.Fone's iPhone unlocking function.
+1. You can [remove the iCloud activation lock](https://drfone.wondershare.com/icloud/bypass-iphone-11-12-icloud-activation-lock.html) swiftly and effortlessly with Dr.Fone's iPhone unlocking function.
-2. It effectively [bypasses the Apple ID lock](https://drfone.wondershare.com/unlock/how-to-get-someones-apple-id-off-iphone-without-password.html)permanently, irrespective of the activation of Find My/Find My iPhone on the Apple iPhone X device.
+2. It effectively [bypasses the Apple ID lock](https://drfone.wondershare.com/unlock/how-to-get-someones-apple-id-off-iphone-without-password.html) permanently, irrespective of the activation of Find My/Find My iPhone on the Apple iPhone X device.
-3. Fone empowers you to [bypass MDM](https://tools.techidaily.com/wondershare/drfone/unlock-android-screen/)restrictions from your device without data loss or the necessity to jailbreak your device.
+3. Fone empowers you to [bypass MDM](https://tools.techidaily.com/wondershare/drfone/unlock-android-screen/) restrictions from your device without data loss or the necessity to jailbreak your device.

 ### Steps To Unlock Your Apple iPhone X Unavailable With Wondershare Dr.Fone